dtan4/valec/README.md

   No config will be added.
 hoge
   No config will be deleted.
-  1 configs of unko namespace will be added.
+  1 configs of hoge namespace will be added.
     + HOGE
 ```